 Shadow Day is an event where we bring our Central Valley students to UCLA and give them the opportunity to experience “a day in the life of a UCLA student.”
 This is a two day event that occurs during the month of May.
 Friday is spent on the UCLA campus and in the nearby community of Westwood.
 In the morning, students are matched with current UCLA students based on educational interests and CVP students “shadow” the UCLA volunteers by going to class with them and accompanying them in their routine activities.
 In the afternoon and evening, students get a chance to explore the campus, attend workshops from various campus organizations and interest groups, and see student performances in the evening.
 The students spend the night in the dorms with UCLA students.
 On Saturday, we take students out to the city of Los Angeles and choose an activity to engage in, such as visiting a beach, museum, or other L.A. landmark, before returning home.

 CVP exposes students to educational opportunities outside of the Central Valley by taking students on two different college field trips.
-Past institutions we have visited include Stanford, UCLA, and UC Davis.
+Past institutions we have visited include Stanford, UC Santa Barbara, UC Davis, and UC Irvine.
 Parents are invited to attend these trips to demonstrate support for their student’s pursuit of higher education and to learn more about college life.

 CVP recognizes the vital role that parents have in their children’s education.
 We are also cognizant that many of our students’ parents are low-income, immigrant farm workers.
 These factors prevent parents from assisting their children with schoolwork and/or college readiness.
 In order to address this, CVP coordinates two Family Events throughout the academic year to provide parents with information on postsecondary opportunities and the academic progress of their student.